 The Diaper Bank of Southern Arizona distributes its supplies through 46 plus partner agencies, including crisis nurseries, child abuse prevention programs, teen parent programs (school and community-based), and senior and immigrant and refugee programs.

-What is diaper need?
+What is a diaper need?
 Put simply it is the lack of adequate diapers and adult incontinence supplies and it strikes with regularity throughout the United States.
-While it may seem to some to be a fairly innocuous situation with an easy fix, that is just not the case for many Americans are forced to choose between buying these supplies or paying for other basics necessities such as food or a utility bill.
-No assistance programs, including WIC (Women, Infants and Children) or SNAP (food stamps) cover the cost of the diapers.
+While it may seem to some to be a fairly innocuous situation with an easy fix, that is just not the case for many Americans who are forced to choose between buying these supplies or paying for other basics necessities such as food or a utility bill.
+No assistance programs, including WIC (Women, Infants, and Children) or SNAP (food stamps) cover the cost of the diapers.

 It costs nearly $100 a month to keep one child in an adequate supply of diapers.
 Presently it is estimated that 30 percent of low-income mothers cannot change their babies’ diaper as often as they’d like.
 The latest census figures show that 15 percent of Americans live in poverty, in Arizona nearly 19 percent of the families are living at or below poverty levels and here in Tucson the number jumps to 27 percent.

 Diaper need’s impacts don’t stop at hard financial choices.
 Babies are at times left in the same diaper all day as the parents try to conserve and parents report reusing soiled diapers.
 Both of these practices can lead to severe diaper rash and urinary tract infections.

 In addition, diaper need creates mental and emotional hardships for parents.
 In July 2013, the Journal of the American Academy of Pediatrics released the study “Diaper Need and Its Impact on Child Health.”
 The study found that a high number of mothers forced to make this type of decision reported suffering from emotional distress and mental health issues.